LadyBluenotes/sarahgerrard.me/content/big-o-notation.md

 ```

 Since we only care about *additional* space being used, we can ignore the initial space required to store the input
 array.
-Therefore, the **space complexity** of the function would be `O(1)`, since the space required to store the total
+Therefore, the **space complexity** of the function would be constant, since the extra space required is independent
-is constant regardless of the size of the input.
+of the size of the input.

 ## Common Big O Notations

 Now that we looked into time and space complexity, we can explore the common Big O Notations.
-You might have noticed the
-reference to `O(1)` and `O(n)` in the examples above.
-These are common Big O Notations, but there are many more.
+You may have seen the terms `O(1)` or `O(n)`, these are common Big O Notations, but there are many more.

 ![Big O Notation Chart](https://paper-attachments.dropbox.com/s_2D428973624E7FC84C7D69D11421DE762BEA6B6F3361231FCDCAE0425D14526F_1664885448372_Untitled.drawio+17.png)